 Ijaw Youths Council Worldwide, has reacted to the controversial memo by one H. A. Tahir, an officer in the office of the Attorney General and Minister for Justice, Abubakar Malami which purport that the correct name of the community hosting the Nigerian Maritime University should be Okerenghigho and not Okerenkoko.
 IYC said that with the memo it is now obvious and crystal clear that the Buhari led administration does not want the Nigerian Maritime University to start academic activities hence "this new diversionary strategy to cause unnecessary inter-ethic crisis in the area wherein the university is situated and the Niger Delta at large".
 In a statement made available to BigPen Online on Friday, IYCs President, Eric Omare said that the federal government is obviously c...

-The reported absence of available, inclusive and updated record of treaties and conventions to which Nigeria is a signatory is a national embarrassment, National President, Committee for the Defence of Human Rights, CDHR, Mr. Malachy Ugwummadu has said.
+[Widget_Twitter id="1"] The reported absence of available, inclusive and updated record of treaties and conventions to which Nigeria is a signatory is a national embarrassment, National President, Committee for the Defence of Human Rights, CDHR, Mr. Malachy Ugwummadu has said.
 Ugwummadu, a human rights lawyer stated this in Abuja after a sub-regional conference on Africa Industrialization Day, described the development as regrettable and unacceptable.
-While expressing deep concern over the embarrassing report, Ugwummadu said that the Attorney-General and Minister of Justice must be held responsible for this uninspiring and upsetting lapse because of the office he occupies He wondered why a government would openly and gleefully tell her citizens in this age and time that it does not have a list of both
+While expressing deep concern over the embarrassing report, Ugwummadu said that the Attorney-General and Minister of Justice must be held responsible for this uninspiring and upsetting lapse because of the office he occupies He wondered why a government would openly and gleefully tell her citizens in this age and time that it does n

 Ex-president, Dr. Goodluck Jonathan, has reacted to the scandalous allegation credited to Attorney General of the Federation and Minister of Justice, Abubakar Malami, accusing an ‘Ex-President’ of being paid N5 billion monthly from the Pension Fund.
 Media Adviser to the former president, Mr. Ikechukwu Eze, in a statement on Sunday said that the alleged claim by Malami which was reportedly made at Senate committee meeting was spurious, baseless and attempt to dodge responsibility for the many embarrassing scandals rocking the President Muhammadu Buhari's administration.
 According to the statement obtained by BigPen Online, the Senate committee should go extra mile to demand more details from those who made the allegation including producing evidence of how these transactions were